apache/nuttx/boards/arm/imxrt/teensy-4.x/README.txt

        - dim:    ready
        - bright: writing
        - blink:  no USB
-    - USER LED(D8)
+    - USER LED (D3)

-  Only a single LED, D8, is under software control.
+  Only a single LED, D3, is under software control.

   This LED is not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in